somosnlp/somosnlp.org/pages/hackathon/index.en.md

 ## 🚀 Why participate

-By joining this event you will have the opportunity to:
+You will have the opportunity to:

 - Attend talks and workshops given by professionals from the world of PLN, regardless of whether you participate in the hackathon
 - Understand how large language models (LLMs) work and their challenges in the real world